 Yosemite National Park is one of the most spectacular natural wonders of the world and ranks among America’s top 10 favourite national parks.
 However, as it is 748,542 acres planning a trip to Yosemite might leave you feeling overwhelmed.

-During a 2 Day Yosemite itinerary, you get to see some of the world’s most famous landmarks such as El Capitan, Half Dome, and Yosemite Falls.
-It is also home to some of the best hikes and there are plenty of outdoor activities to enjoy from fall to summer.
+During a 2 Day or 3 day Yosemite itinerary, you get to see some of the world’s most famous landmarks such as El Capitan, Half Dome, and Yosemite Falls.
+It is also home to some of the best hikes and there are plenty of outdoor activities including rafting to enjoy from fall to summer.

 In the evening, you might find yourself gazing in awe at a starry sky from one of Yosemite’s many campgrounds.

 There are tours to suit everyone and every budget from luxury to budget and everything in between.
 Choose from 1-hour tours, sunset tours, day trips, weekend getaways, or multi-day tours.
 Most include transport and others include accommodation and for others, you may need to choose where to stay.

 Below is a list of Yosemite tours from San Fran, but as not everyone is coming from that direction this guide has a few extra from El Portal, Lake Tahoe and more.
 There are even a few that pick guests up from the nearby hotels, campgrounds and RV parks.

 This guide breaks them all down including what to pack and helps to point you in the right direction.

 Guided Tours to Yosemite From San Francsico